 J.D., Intellectual Property concentration, Benjamin N. Cardozo School of Law

-Associate Professor of Photography, School of Art, Media and Technology, Parsons The New School for DesignMedia Contact Information:
+Associate Professor of Photography, School of Art, Media and Technology, Parsons School of DesignMedia Contact Information:

 This expert is available for interviews.
 To contact this expert or other experts, please call The New School’s Media Relations office at 212.229.5151.Areas of Expertise: